Lecture XXXVII (Nr. 0490)

 [485] And the second is: objectivity.
 Sometimes, when you consider me as an existentialist theologian–or some other drawer into which you want to put me! [smiling], then don't forget that BEFORE you put me into this drawer, unambiguously, there are many ambiguities in my setup [?], namely a great PASSION for objectivity (you don't believe it, but it's true!) [some laughter], for objective looking at realities WITH THE BEST POSSIBLE METHODS which can be reached.
 Now I can give one proof for this, before your court [judgment], namely the proof that I am terribly attacked for this by many theologians for my radical objectivity with respect to a, even if it goes to the holy Legend and to the Christian myth.

 And I am not willing to give up this complete objectivity; NOBODY who does so is worthy of being an academic teacher anyhow!
-But now, is this sufficient for the educational function of the university?
+But now, is this sufficient for the b of the c?
 Isn't there something else demanded?
-Here hundreds of years of the history of the university gave an answer; they gave this answer by speaking of theology as the FIRST faculty, and some little remnants of this can still be observed in European universities: in every academic procession,
+Here hundreds of years of the d of the university gave an answer; they gave this answer by speaking of e, and some little remnants of this can still be observed in European universities: in every academic procession,

 the first faculty is the theological.
 But this is all what's left [laughter] of this evaluation!
 Otherwise it is by far the last, and some of the new universities [such] as Hamburg, and Köln and Frankfurt were founded in the beginning of this century without a theological faculty completely: they had no "queen," not even a dispossessed queen.
 They had nothing at all!
 Now it is interesting that this is now remedied, and it might interest you, in